 We have asked some questions about the draft bill to make sure it covers all bases for keeping children out of custody, but the bill would be a great step forward for children’s rights in New South Wales if it were to pass.

-You can have your say about the draft bill here.
+You can have your say about the draft bill here (link no longer available).

 The Migration and Citizenship Legislation Amendment (Strengthening Information Provisions) Bill is one of the most pernicious bills ever to be presented to the Australian Parliament, which has been criticised by both the Joint Committee on Human Rights and the Senate Standing Committee for the Scrutiny of Bills.

 Under this bill, information used by the Minister for Home Affairs to cancel a visa or to take away a person’s citizenship can be declared protected information, meaning the affected person would not be able to challenge this information.

 - People who have lived in Australia since infancy will be sent to countries where they know nobody and have no means of support.
 (This already happens).

 - People will have their visas cancelled, and be put in detention, possibly for many years.
 (This already happens too).
 Yet they will not be criminals and they will have no way to answer the accusations against them.

 The New South Wales Council for Civil Liberties thinks that the bill is unjust, and should never have been brought to parliament.
 We wrote a letter to the Crossbench Senators urging them to vote against the bill.

 More Information: read our letter to the Crossbench Senators